 - Users report that locking and unlocking the screen will fix the problem.

-- Use the EarPods included in your iPhone kit or other external earbuds.
+- Use the EarPods provided in your iPhone kit or another set of compatible wireless earbuds.